-Honda Pilot owners have reported 14 problems related to steering wheel vibrate (under the steering category).
+Honda Pilot owners have reported 18 problems related to steering wheel vibrate (under the steering category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Honda Pilot based on all problems reported for the Pilot.

 When driving on the highway and braking the steering wheel shakes.
 Confirmed by dealership: warped rotors/ limited brake pad use: to be precise 2 millimeters of brake pad use.
 Mileage is under 26,000, 2 & 1/2 year old car.
 I am an average driver.
 In my opinion to have the rotors warp with limited use on the brake pads leads me to believe that the rotors were defective from the start.
 However the dealership is stipulating wear and tear with a $600 bill including replacing my limited worn brake pads.
 I'm sure I am not the only owner with this defect.
 Absolutely absurd!.